gSchool/galvanize-bookshelf/1_migrations_seeds.md

 Using the knex.raw method you can execute a command like this as the last part of the seed data import sequence.
 Remember the async nature of javascript and knex when deciding where to use this method.

-## Bonus
+## Linting

-Using your preferred ESLint rules, lint your project with the `npm run lint .` command.
+Using your preferred ESLint rules, lint your project with the `npm run lint` command.

 **TIP:** If you use the builtin `eslint-config-ryansobol` rules, you may want to disable the `camelcase` and `max-len` rules with [inline comments](http://eslint.org/docs/user-guide/configuring#disabling-rules-with-inline-comments) where appropriate.